amva13/pytdc-site/README.md

 # tc2website-flask (+ nextjs)
-Hello, this is the flask implementation for tdc-2 website (UPDATE: with nextjs).
+Hello, this is the flask implementation for PyTDC website (UPDATE: with nextjs).
 Our documentation is still under development.
 For most matters, you can refer to the TDC repo.

 We have developed a new, more decentralized method for adding entries to TDC leaderboards.
 Follow the following minimalist guide to add your entries.